nrwl/workshop-nx-labs/rxjs/lab-4.md

   });
   ```

-  >  Note: do not just copy this... type it yourself to learn better.
+  >  Note: do not just copy this ^... type it yourself to learn better.

   <br/>